-Yes, the PCIe slot that you use for your expansion card does matter.
-This is because different PCIe slots have different throughput rates (speed) and lane width.
+Yes, the PCIe slot you use for your expansion card matters.
+Different PCIe slots have different throughput rates (speed) and lane widths.
 Depending upon the throughput rate requirement of the expansion card, you should choose the relevant PCIe slot to plug it in.

-While PCIe slots and cards are backward and cross-compatible with each other and while the smaller cards can work in longer PCIe slots, the main hindrance comes from the ideal bandwidth requirement of the card and the maximum throughput rate that the slot can provide.
+While PCIe slots and cards are backward and cross-compatible, and smaller cards can work in longer PCIe slots, the main hindrance comes from the ideal bandwidth requirement of the card and the maximum throughput rate that the slot can provide.

-Putting a faster card is a slower PCIe slot can bottleneck the card.
-Alternatively, putting a low demanding card in a high throughput PCIe slot can waste the slot’s max potential.
+I am putting a faster card in a slower PCIe slot can bottleneck the card.
+Alternatively, placing a low-demanding card in a high throughput PCIe slot can waste the slot’s max potential.

-Building a custom PC is quite easy once you get the hang of some of the basic aspects like PCIe.
-If you have a lot of expansion cards to install, then some planning and thought needs to go into it.
-In most part, the answer to the question, does it matter what PCIe slot I use, is a resounding yes.
+Building a custom PC is relatively easy once you get the hang of some fundamental aspects like PCIe.
+If you have a lot of expansion cards to install, then some planning and thought need to go into it.
+For the most part, the answer to the question does it matter what PCIe slot I use, is a resounding yes.

-However, if you do not have multiple expansion cards to install and particularly if you only have a single low demanding device to install, like a WiFi 6 card, then it wouldn’t quite matter which slot you use.
+However, if you do not have multiple expansion cards to install, particularly if you only have a single low-demanding device, like a WiFi 6 card, which slot you use would be fine.

-There are some important characteristics that differentiate one PCIe slot from the other.
-This includes, the physical size, PCIe lane count and the PCIe version.
+Some essential characteristics differentiate one PCIe slot from the other.
+This includes the physical size, PCIe lane count, and the PCIe version.

 To understand why slots make a difference, let us look briefly into some of the characteristics of the PCIe standard.

-So for starters, there are various sizes of PCIe slot i.e x1, x4, x8 and x16.
-Out of these four, the x8 and x4 slots physically are almost non existent on modern commercial motherboards.
+So for starters, there are various sizes of PCIe slots, i.e., x1, x4, x8, and x16.
+Out of these four, the x8 and x4 slots physically are almost nonexistent on modern commercial motherboards.

-The image above shows a full x16 slot with 4 lanes (bottom blue slot).
+The image above shows a full x16 slot with four lanes (bottom blue slot).

 PCIe lanes are essentially pipelines that carry information to and from the CPU and the expansion card.
-The more PCIe lanes connected to a slot, the higher is the supported throughput rate (transfer speed in layman’s terms).
+The more PCIe lanes connected to a slot, the higher the supported throughput rate (transfer speed in layperson’s terms).

-The number after the “x” relates to both the size and the amount of PCIe lanes a slot has.
+The number after the “x” relates to the size and number of PCIe lanes a slot has.

-- x1 – indicates the smallest slot with 1 PCIe lane
+- x1 – indicates the most undersized slot with 1 PCIe lane

 - x16(x4) – indicates a slot with 4 PCIe lanes – but with a physical size of an x16 slot – great for moderately demanding expansion cards

-- x16(x8) – indicates a slot with 8 lanes but again with a physical size of an x16 slot.
-This is often used in system with dual graphics cards.
+- x16(x8) – indicates a slot with eight lanes but again with a physical size of an x16 slot.
+This is often used in systems with dual graphics cards.

 - x16 – The TRUE x16 slot has 16 PCIe lanes.
-This is the most powerful slot on any commercial motherboard is used for a graphics card.
+This is the most potent slot on any commercial motherboard for a graphics card.

-As you can see, the x16 slot is perhaps the most confusing on the motherboard.
-Just by looking at the slot physically, you cannot tell how many PCIe lanes it actually is connected.
-Hence, you will certainly have to rely on your motherboard specifications.
+As you can see, the x16 slot must be clarified on the motherboard.
+By looking at the slot physically, you cannot tell how many PCIe lanes it connects to.
+So, you’ll have to rely on your motherboard specifications.

-The last thing you want is to connect a high demanding x16 card, like a graphics card, on a weaker x16(x4) slot thinking that it would have the full 16 lanes.
+The last thing you want is to connect a highly demanding x16 card, like a graphics card, on a weaker x16(x4) slot, thinking it would have the whole 16 lanes.

 - Does it Matter Which PCIe x16 Slot I Use?

-- 1o Things That Can Be Plugged In PCIe Slots
+- 1o Things That Can Be Plugged Into PCIe Slots

 - What Does a PCie Slot Look Like?

-Slots Can Have Different PCIe Version on the SAME Motherboard
+Slots Can Have Different PCIe Versions on the SAME Motherboard

-Another important point to realize is that the PCIe version also plays a hugely important role in determining the true potential of a certain slot.
+Another critical point to realize is that the PCIe version also plays a hugely important role in determining the true potential of a specific slot.

 The table below shows how the throughput rate compares with each PCIe generation and their corresponding lane count.

-So essentially, each newer PCIe version doubles the per lane throughput rate (speed) compared to the previous generation.
+So, each newer PCIe version doubles the per-lane throughput rate (speed) compared to the previous generation.

-However on some motherboards, you may find certain slots conforming to the newer PCIe version and others conforming to an older generation.
+However, on some motherboards, you may find specific slots conforming to the newer PCIe version and others to an older generation.

-This basically is related to the motherboard chipset you have.
+This is related to the motherboard chipset you have.

 Image: ASUS Strix B550-F Gaming has the AMD B550 chipset.
-The First x16 slot here receives its lanes from the CPU and conforms to version 4.0.
-The rest of the slots are connected to the motherboard chipset lanes and conform to PCIe v3.0 speeds.
+The First x16 slot receives its lanes from the CPU and conforms to version 4.0.
+The rest of the slots are connected to the motherboard chipset lanes and PCIe v3.0 speeds.

-Ideally, you should plug your most powerful cards, such as a graphics cards, in slots conforming to the newer version.
+You should plug your most powerful cards, such as graphics cards, in slots conforming to the newer version.

 Does It Matter What PCIe Slot I Use?

-So we have seen above that there are a few, but very critical, factors that determine the performance of the PCIe slot i.e the physical size, lane count and PCIe version.
+So we have seen above that a few critical factors determine the performance of the PCIe slot, i.e., the physical size, lane count, and PCIe version.

-However, the bottom line is that each slot differentiates itself from the other in terms of its throughput rate.
-And since throughput rate is the limiting factor each slot determines which device will work best with it.
+However, the bottom line is that each slot differentiates itself from the others regarding its throughput rate.
+And since throughput rate is the limiting factor, each slot determines which device will work best with it.

-As a rule of thumb, in a PCIe connection, the channel will always run at the maximum speed of the slowest component.
+As a rule of thumb, the channel will always run at the maximum speed of the slowest component in a PCIe connection.
 Thus, installing a fast card on a slow slot would bottleneck the card.